-Parking tickets issued by the Stanley Police Department can be paid in one of two ways:
+Parking tickets issued within the City of Stanley can be paid in the following ways:

-1) You may pay for the parking violation by enclosing the amount of the fine (and any late fees assessed after five days) in the included orange envelope and mail it to: Stanley Police Department, P.O.
-Box 155, Stanley, WI 54768 with proper postage attached.
-Payment made be made by check or money order.
+1) You may pay for the parking violation by enclosing the amount of the fine as indicated on the orange envelope and mail it to: Stanley Police Department, P.O.
+Box 155, Stanley, WI 54768.
+Mailed payment can be made via check or money order.
 DO NOT SEND CASH.

-2) You may also pay in person at the Stanley City Clerks Office in City Hall, located at 353 South Broadway Street, Stanley between 8am and 5pm, Monday-Friday.
-Please bring a copy of the ticket to ensure payment is assessed to the correct fine.
+2) You may also pay in person at the Stanley Police Department or Stanley City Clerk's Office in City Hall, located at 353 South Broadway Street, Stanley during normal business hours.
+Please bring the orange ticket or a copy of it to ensure payment is assessed to the correct violation.

 Please remember that all parking violations must be paid within five (5) days of being issued.
-A late fee of $5.00 will be applied if payment is not received prior to five (5) days from date of issuance.
-If payment for a parking citation is not received within 30 days of being issued, the vehicle registration of the violating vehicle will be suspended through the Wisconsin Department of Motor Vehicles, resulting in additional fees as well.
+A late fee of $10.00 will be applied if payment is not received prior to five (5) days from date of issuance.
+If payment for a parking citation is not received within 30 days of being issued, and additional fee of $25 will be assessed and the vehicle registration of the violating vehicle will be suspended through the Wisconsin Department of Motor Vehicles.

-Traffic and ordinance citations issued by the Stanley Police Department are processed through either the Chippewa County or Clark County Clerk of Circuit Court Offices.
+Traffic and ordinance citations issued by the Stanley Police Department are processed through either the Chippewa County or Clark County Clerk of Circuit Court Offices, depending on where they were issued.
 Payments for outstanding forfeitures can be completed in the following ways: